robertwenink/xyz/content/posts/kriging/index.md

 Note that if we calculate Eq.
 (11) at a sampled point $x^* = x_i$, then $r$ is a column of $R$ and thus $\boldsymbol{R}^{-1} \boldsymbol{r}$ is the $\textit{i}$th unit vector such that $\boldsymbol{r}^{\prime} \boldsymbol{R}^{-1} \boldsymbol{r} = r_i = 1$ (correlation with self is 1) and $\boldsymbol{1}^{\prime} \boldsymbol{R}^{-1} \boldsymbol{r} = 1$.
 Consequently, the prediction variance equates to 0 at sampled locations and thus Eq.
 (10) is an interpolating formulation.

 ## Including and handling noise
 In deterministic numerical experiments, contrary to physical experiments, we are involved with errors that are of a repeatable nature.
-When we vary the input during the experiment we can observe fluctuating errors in the output that \textit{appears to be} noise. {{< cite "Forrester2006noisy-" >}} determines three reasons that are the source of this type of noise:
+When we vary the input during the experiment we can observe fluctuating errors in the output that *appears to be* noise. {{< cite "Forrester2006noisy-" >}} determines three reasons that are the source of this type of noise:
 - discretisation errors
 - incomplete convergence
 - inaccurate application of boundary conditions